AndreGismo/SNEE-Projekt/index.md

 Another possibility is to choose "Binder" to open a remote jupyter session.

 __Beware:__<br>
-A limiting factor for these remote sessions as well as the interactive coding sessions is the limited available RAM as well as limited CPU.
+A limiting factor for too big simulations might be the limited available RAM and CPU for live-code and jupyter-sessions.
 One way to overcome this, is to download the GitHub Repository and run these notebooks on a local computer (provided jupyter and a suitable environment as given [in here](https://github.com/AndreGismo/SNEE-Projekt/blob/master/.binder/environment.yml)).
 The easiest way to accomplish this is by downloading [Anaconda](https://www.anaconda.com/products/individual).
 ````